ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Changelog ==

+= 0.2 =
+Don't show Warning in case of error

 = 0.1 =
 This is the first version.
 Choose the number of tweet, the maximum width and alignment

 == Upgrade Notice ==

+= 0.2 =
+Don't show Warning in case of error

 = 0.1 =
 This is the first version.
 Try it and give me your impressions.